Commercial Property

 • Pay a data protection fee

-Also, they must have an Energy Performance Certificate (EPC) if they rent out or sell a business premises.
+Also, they must have an Energy Performance Certificate (EPC) if they rent out or sell the property.
 They’ll also be needed where buildings under construction are finished or where there are changes to the number of parts used for separate occupation and these changes involve providing or extending fixed heating, air conditioning or mechanical ventilation systems.

 Currently commercial landlords must have a minimum EPC rating of E, unless they have a valid exemption.
-A list of valid exemptions can be found on the government’s website.
+A list of valid exemptions is availble on the government’s website.

-*Guidance on these requirements can be found on the government’s website.
+*Guidance on these requirements are available on the government’s website.
 Also, expert advice can be sought.

 rights responsibilities landlord